 An important result of quantum optics is that a phase-insensitive high-gain optical amplifier has a noise figure of at least 3 dB.
 This limit can be reached for a four-level laser amplifier, a non-degenerate optical parametric amplifier, or a Raman amplifier, whereas quasi-three-level amplifiers have higher noise figures.
 The noise figure can be increased by excess losses at the amplifier input.
 Noise figures below 3 dB are only possible for phase-sensitive amplifiers, based on, e.g., degenerate parametric amplification.

 The noise figure is often relevant for amplifiers used in optical fiber communications.
 Erbium-doped fiber amplifiers, fiber Raman amplifiers and semiconductor optical amplifiers have non-ideal noise figures, which depend on design details, and can be increased further e.g. due to extra signal losses at the input end.
-In quasi-three-level amplifiers, the noise figure is larger for backward pumping, i.e., when the pump light propagates in the direction opposite to that of the signal light.
+In quasi-three-level amplifiers, the noise figure is larger for backward pumping, i.e., when the pump light propagates in the direction opposite to that of the signal light, because that leads to a lower excitation of the laser-active ions at the signal input end.

 Noise Figure of Electronic Amplifiers

-See also: amplifier noise, quantum noise, laser noise, amplifiers, shot noise, noise specifications, Spotlight article 2007-01-27
+See also: amplifier noise, quantum noise, laser noise, optical amplifiers, shot noise, noise specifications, The Photonics Spotlight 2007-01-27

 and other articles in the categories optical amplifiers, fluctuations and noise